backstage/backstage/beps/0001-notifications-system/README.md

 Each notification is always routed to individual users unless it's a broadcast.
 The `notification-backend` will figure out which users will receive a notification based on the `recipients` parameter, resolving it to the concrete list of users at the time of sending the notification.

-Each notification contains a `title` and a `link` for user to see further information.
-The `created`, `id`, `read` and `saved` properties are handled by the backend based and cannot be changed during the notification creation.
+Each notification contains a human readable `title`, `origin` and optionally `link` for additional details.
+The `created`, `id`, `read` and `saved` properties are handled by the backend based and cannot be passed during the notification creation.

 Calling `sendNotification` should never throw an error so that it doesn't block the current processing.
 Notifications should be considered as second-level citizens that are not critical if not delivered.